kernel528/chegg-books-mock/README.md

       module.exports = knex;
       ```
 5. Use `knex` to create migrations files for the tables.
 In this order due to relations.
 Refer to `setup/Notes.md` and ERD for more info...
+[Module 3.10.4: Migrations with Knex](https://students.skills.chegg.com/curriculum/BACK_END-501/be-backend-web-development/be-node-express-and-postgres/be-migrations-with-knex)
    - Use `npx knex migrate:make createGenresTable` to create the `genres` migration file.
    - Use `npx knex migrate:make createAuthorsTable` to create the `authors` migration file.
    - Use `npx knex migrate:make createBooksTable` to create the `books` migration file.